medvednikov/gomvc/README.md

 actions and parameters without extra routing and configuration files: a function declaration is enough.

-Compare using net/http, Beego, and ezweb to implement a simple user search page:
+Compare using net/http, beego, and ezweb to implement a simple user search page:

 ```go
 // net/http